tuongna/kfr/README.md

 KfR is a Progressive Web App (PWA) for learning Korean grammar and vocabulary.

+## Features

+### Speech-to-Text (STT) with Vosk

+KfR uses [Vosk API](https://github.com/alphacep/vosk-api) for offline speech recognition.

+- Converts user’s spoken Korean into text in real-time.
+- Lightweight and fast; works directly in the browser (via WASM) or Node.js environment.
+- Supports multi-platform usage without needing cloud APIs, ensuring privacy of user audio.

+### User Authentication and Data Storage with Firebase

+KfR integrates [Firebase](https://firebase.google.com/) to manage user accounts and progress:

+- **Authentication:** Users can sign in with Google or email/password.
+- **Progress Tracking:** User vocabulary and sentence learning progress are stored in Firestore.
+- **Secure Storage:** Data is encrypted and associated with each user account.

 ## SPA Routing

 This app uses a **hash-based SPA router**: